ncbi/docker/igblast/README.md

 ```

 Note that this image contains only IgBLAST executable for Linux platform.
 The IgBLAST documentation is at https://ncbi.github.io/igblast/

+## Maintainer's notes

+A `Makefile` is provided to conveniently maintain this docker image.
+In the commands below, the value of `$X` represents the version of NCBI IgBLAST to base this image on.

+* `make build VERSION=$X`: builds the docker image
+* `make publish VERSION=$X`: publishes the image to Docker Hub
+* `make check`: performs a sanity check on the most recently built image

 [1]: https://pubmed.ncbi.nlm.nih.gov/23671333/